kengibson1111/tour-of-go/README.md

 ## Lessons

-* methods (receiver) - this verifies a golang "good practice" for receivers.
-For a given type, receivers for all methods should be either value or pointer but not a mix of both.
-And as mentioned in the lesson "methods (pointers)" you do get better function call stack performance using a pointer receiver for methods that only read if the type is a large struct.

 * interfaces - introduction of an interface type which is the same as in Java - a set of method signatures.

 * interfaces (impl) - golang does not require explicit interface declaration like in Java.
 Just implement the